francesvdiaz/my-first-webpage/README.md

 4. Open your terminal on your computer
 5. Go to your desktop.
 Do this by entering $ cd ~/desktop
 6. Enter $ git clone https://github.com/francesvdiaz/my-first-webpage
-7. Now go to the portfolio directory you just made by entering $ cd my-first-webpage
+7. Now go to the project directory you just made by entering $ cd my-first-webpage
 8. Now enter $ open .
 9. Click on file in file finder and open in vscode by right clicking it.
 10. Now you're looking at my code!